Skip to main content

 Determining the best course of action for your family depends on a variety of factors.
 So, consider the pros and cons and compare the cost of children’s life insurance to alternative investments.
 You should also take your personal financial situation into account.
 If you have sufficient savings, child life insurance policies may be less necessary, since you could likely pay for any expenses out of pocket.

-Situations where a child life insurance policy can make sense:
+Situations where a child life insurance policy can make sense include:

 • You want the reassurance of knowing that your family will have a financial cushion to help you get through a potentially stressful time.

-• You don’t have substantial cash savings to cover final expenses, such as a funeral.
+• You don't have substantial cash savings to cover final expenses like a funeral.

 • You want to lock in low premiums for a permanent, lifetime children’s policy.